 Stephen Roginson & Jason Williams

-We’re working with fiscal sponsor The Film Collaborative so that all contributions over $250 are tax deductible.
+We have opportunities for brand sponsorship, and we’re also accepting tax-deductible donations through our partner and fiscal sponsor The Film Collaborative.
+All contributions over $250 are tax deductible.
 To make a contribution of any size, click the donate button below, and The Film Collaborative will provide you with all paperwork for your deduction.

 For larger contributions, help us save the paypal fees, by sending a check to: